 With one part baking and one part candy making, creating delicious, attractive and structurally intact cake pops can prove quite challenging.
-The cake can crumble into pieces, leak oil, fall right off the stick and prove unwieldy in a number of surprising ways, and that’s before you even get to the oil-based coating.
+The mixture can crumble into pieces, leak oil, fall right off the stick and prove unwieldy in a number of surprising ways, and that’s before you even get to the oil-based coating.
 Although there are many ways cake pops can go wrong, you can stay on the right track with a clear understanding of those pitfalls – And the best ways to avoid them.
 So, read on to learn all you need to know to make yummy, picture-perfect cake pops time and time again.

 Common Ways Cake Pops Can Go Wrong

-When making cake pops, you can mitigate the potential for disaster with the understanding of what exactly needs to happen.
+An experience baker can mitigate the potential for disaster with the understanding of what exactly needs to happen.
 Here are a few ways that your cake pops can take a wrong turn.

 Poor Stick Adherence